 Workplace spirituality is gaining ground in modern organizations and for good reasons.
 Research reports – one after the other – are providing evidence of extraordinary positive results in organizations that focus on spirituality.

-Interestingly, the benefits of workplace spirituality are a rather perfect match to problems of modern organizations and this makes workplace spirituality a solution, which you want to have a closer look at.
+Interestingly, the benefits of workplace spirituality are a rather perfect match to the problems of modern organizations.
+This makes workplace spirituality a solution, which you want to have a closer look at.

 While it is overlooked by some, it is embraced by others.
 Some call workplace spirituality the most significant trend in management since the human-potential movement in the 50s.